Last Updated on

 Prices: Dorms from €12.15 & Privates (4 people) from €72.00

-7. Best Hostels in Dublin - Ashfield Hostel
+10. Hostels in Dublin - Generator Hostel Dublin

-9. Best Hostels in Dublin for Solo Travellers - Isaacs Hostel
+11. Best Hostels in Dublin - Isaacs Hostel

 Isaacs Hostel is the best hostel for solo travellers in Dublin and is situated within a 19th-century wine store.
 The hostel comes with free WiFi but its main advantage is its close proximity to both Dublin's main Train and Bus Stations.
 Connolly Train Station is 200 m away and Busáras (the Main Bus Station) is 100 m to the hostel.
 It is also the only hostel in Dublin with a sauna.